-Complications of a broken wrist or broken hand are rare, but they might include:
+Complications of a broken wrist are rare, but they might include:

 - Ongoing stiffness, aching or disability.
 Stiffness, pain or aching in the affected area generally goes away eventually after your cast is removed or after surgery.
 However, some people have permanent stiffness or pain.
 Be patient with your recovery, and talk to your doctor about exercises that might help or for a referral to physical or occupational therapy.

 - Osteoarthritis.
-Fractures that extend into the joint can cause arthritis years later.
-If your wrist or hand starts to hurt or swell long after a break, see your doctor for an evaluation.
+Fractures that extend into a joint can cause arthritis years later.
+If your wrist starts to hurt or swell long after a break, see your doctor for an evaluation.

 - Nerve or blood vessel damage.
-Trauma to the wrist or hand can injure adjacent nerves and blood vessels.
+Trauma to the wrist can injure adjacent nerves and blood vessels.
 Seek immediate attention if you have numbness or circulation problems.

-It's impossible to prevent the unforeseen events that often cause a broken wrist or broken hand.
+It's impossible to prevent the unforeseen events that often cause a broken wrist.
 But these tips might offer some protection.

 Build bone strength

-- Eating a nutritious diet with adequate calcium and vitamin D
+- Eat a nutritious diet with adequate calcium and vitamin D

-- Getting plenty of weight-bearing exercise, such as brisk walking
+- Get plenty of weight-bearing exercise, such as brisk walking

 - Quit smoking if you're a smoker